percona/pbm-docs/docs/installation.md

 # Install Percona Backup for MongoDB

-This section contains information on installing Percona Backup for MongoDB

 ## Supported platforms

-### x86_64

 Percona Backup for MongoDB is available for the most 64-bit Linux distributions.
 Find the list of supported platforms on the [Percona Software and Platform Lifecycle](https://www.percona.com/services/policies/percona-software-platform-lifecycle#mongodb) page.

-### ARM64

-A [Docker image] for Percona Backup for MongoDB is available for ARM64 architectures.

 ## Installation tutorials

-Choose how you wish to install Percona Backup for MongoDB:
+Install Percona Backup for MongoDB in one of the following ways:

 * [from Percona repositories](#installing-from-percona-repositories) using the package manager of your operating system.
 This is the recommended way